Paulownia tomentosa

-Paulownia tomentosa, common names princess tree, empress tree, or foxglove-tree, is a deciduous hardwood tree in the family Paulowniaceae, native to central and western China.
-It is an extremely fast-growing tree with seeds that disperse readily, and is a persistent exotic invasive species in North America, where it has undergone naturalisation in large areas of the Eastern US.
+Paulownia tomentosa, common names princess tree, empress tree, or foxglove-tree, is a deciduous hardwood tree in the family Paulowniaceae, native to central and eastern China and the Korean Peninsula.
+It is an extremely fast-growing tree with seeds that disperse readily and is considered an invasive exotic species in North America that has undergone naturalisation in large areas of the Eastern US, even though it might be able to successfully get established through seeds only under ideal conditions.
 P. tomentosa has also been introduced to Western and Central Europe, and is establishing itself as a naturalised species there as well.

 Etymology

 The generic name Paulownia honours Anna Pavlovna of Russia, who was Queen Consort of the Netherlands from 1840 to 1849.
-The specific epithet tomentosa is a Latin word meaning ‘covered in hairs’.
+The specific epithet tomentosa is a Latin word meaning 'covered in hairs'.

 Description

 This tree grows 10–25 m tall, with large heart-shaped to five-lobed leaves 15–40 cm across, arranged in opposite pairs on the stem.
 On young growth, the leaves may be in whorls of three and be much bigger than the leaves on more mature growth.
-The leaves can be mistaken for those of the catalpa.
+The leaves on stump shoots can achieve remarkable size; leaves 98 cm wide and almost as long have been reported.The leaves can be mistaken for those of the catalpa.

 The very fragrant flowers, large and violet-blue in colour are produced before the leaves in early spring, on panicles 10–30 cm long, with a tubular purple corolla 4–6 cm long resembling a foxglove flower.
 The fruit is a dry egg-shaped capsule 3–4 cm long, containing numerous tiny seeds.
 The seeds are winged and disperse by wind and water.
 Pollarded trees do not produce flowers, as these form only on mature wood.

 Paulownia tomentosa requires full sun for proper growth.
 It is tolerant of pollution and can tolerate many soil types.
 It can also grow from small cracks in pavements and walls.
 Paulownia can survive wildfires because the roots can regenerate new, very fast-growing stems.

+P. tomentosa is drought-resistant and thrives in barren soil, particularly suitable for cold and arid regions.
+Its main trunk is short, and its growth rate is relatively slow after it reaches maturity.